 Trust us when we say this is like no other cruise you’ve ever been on.
-Each of SeaDream Yacht Club‘s dreamily luxurious mega-yachts accommodate just 112 passengers, in a total of 54 staterooms and two suites.
+Each of SeaDream Yacht Club‘s dreamily luxurious mega-yachts accommodates just 112 passengers, in a total of 54 staterooms and two suites.
 They also feature an onboard staff of 95 people, for a nearly 1:1 passenger-to-crew ratio.
 The concept of “yachting” instead of cruising ensures that each guest feels like they are on their very own private luxury yacht.

-Best for: An à la carte all-inclusive experience
+Best for an a la carte all-inclusive experience

 Where you can cruise: You can take a Celebrity Cruise to see everything from Alaska to the Bahamas, but the cruise line’s luxury is best experienced in the Greek Islands and Croatia, where the onshore experiences and food will match the onboard amenities.
-Sip wine on the white-washed rooftop terraces of Santorini, watch the sun set from the hilltop of an ancient Minoan site, and take small group tours of the Acropolis in Athens.
+Sip wine on the whitewashed rooftop terraces of Santorini, watch the sunset from the hilltop of an ancient Minoan site and take small group tours of the Acropolis in Athens.

-Best for: Nature and wildlife lovers
+Best for nature and wildlife lovers

-What’s included: Fares include onboard activities like yoga classes and off-ship activities like hiking, snorkeling, and more.
-Also included are alcoholic beverages (including fine wine, top-drawer spirits, and microbrews), a half-hour massage per guest, and port transfers.
+What’s included: Fares include onboard activities like yoga classes and off-ship activities like hiking, snorkeling and more.
+Also included are alcoholic beverages (including fine wine, top-drawer spirits and microbrews), a half-hour massage per guest and port transfers.
 Gratuities, alas, are not included, but entry fees into national parks and all necessary equipment for your adventures are.

 Paul Gauguin Cruises

-Unlike other cruise lines, even the small boutique ones and the yachts, Paul Gauguin only has one ship in the fleet.
+Unlike other cruise lines, even the small boutique ones and the yachts, Paul Gauguin has only one ship in the fleet.
 With the motto “cruise artfully” and just a single ship, the 322-passenger Paul Gauguin sails the South Pacific with an enticing air of je ne sais quoi.

-What’s included: Possibly the most inclusive of all the options on our list, Paul Gauguin cruises offer passengers round-trip airfare from Los Angeles, airport/pier transfers, all shipboard meals, 24-hour room service, beverages, all entertainment on board, and expert presentations.
+What’s included: Possibly the most inclusive of all the options on our list, Paul Gauguin cruises offer passengers round-trip airfare from Los Angeles, airport/pier transfers, all shipboard meals, 24-hour room service, beverages, all entertainment on board and expert presentations.
 Additionally, all gratuities, even for room stewards, are included, as are water sports (at the marina or the destination) and the use of secluded beaches.

 Seabourn Luxury Expeditions

-What’s included: The staff includes a 26-person expedition team comprised of veteran wilderness experts, scientists, historians, and naturalists, all of whom use their knowledge to guide expedition experiences for guests.
+What’s included: The staff includes a 26-person expedition team comprising veteran wilderness experts, scientists, historians and naturalists, all of whom use their knowledge to guide expedition experiences for guests.
 They’ll also interpret the passing scenes while at sea and assist guests in observing the natural beauty through the Swarovski scopes and binoculars located on the deck and in every suite.
 Additionally, on sailings in polar regions, each guest receives a complimentary Seabourn expedition-grade parka and day pack, and can use insulated Bogs winter boots for wet landings.

-Best for: Immersive experiences
+Best for immersive experiences

 Sea Cloud Cruises

 Some of the passengers cruising with German-owned Sea Cloud Cruises get really involved in the experience, including those who like to help pull the ropes to raise the sails!
-That’s a fair amount of exercise, but thankfully your wallet won’t get a huge workout while you’re onboard the 64-passenger Sea Cloud, 94-passenger Sea Cloud II, or the newest offering, a three-mast, full-rigged ship called the Sea Cloud Spirit, which carries a maximum of 136 guests.
+That’s a fair amount of exercise, but thankfully your wallet won’t get a huge workout while you’re onboard the 64-passenger Sea Cloud, 94-passenger Sea Cloud II or the newest offering, a three-mast, full-rigged ship called the Sea Cloud Spirit, which carries a maximum of 136 guests.

 What’s included: Our favorite perk is a welcome bottle of champagne for every guest.
 Beyond that, on Caribbean sailings, shore excursions are included, so you can go off-the-beaten-tourist path to see places like Jost van Dyke in the British Virgin Islands and Bequia in St. Vincent and the Grenadines.
 Wine and beer are complimentary at dinner, as are cocktails that are served at a couple of the captain’s parties that take place during each sailing.

 Where you can cruise: What’s more iconic than a transatlantic sailing on an actual tall ship?
 That’s just one of the many routes available on these stunning sailboats.
-You’ll also find itineraries that explore the volcanic terrain of Nicaragua, the rain forests of Costa Rica, and Panama’s natural masterpieces.
+You’ll also find itineraries that explore the volcanic terrain of Nicaragua, the rainforests of Costa Rica and Panama’s natural masterpieces.